Controlling inversion and time-reversal symmetries by subcycle pulses in the one-dimensional extended Hubbard model: Results

 Notice also that the current expression obtained above is the same form as the London equation, although here we are dealing with a non-equilibrium state where $A(t)$ varies in time.
 This implies that even at half-filling, it is possible to induce SEC by applying a flux pulse to a superconducting state with $U<0$, where a superfluid weight $\sigma_\text{S}\neq 0$.
 Since $\sigma_\text{D}$ and $\sigma_\text{S}$ are indistinguishable in 1D systems, we can still use the expression of the SEC obtained above by simply replacing $\sigma_\text{D}$ with $\sigma_\text{S}$.
-However, in this case, UO does not appear (see Sec.~S2 in Supplemental Material~\cite{Supplement}).
-Moreover, it is also possible to induce SEC in a Mott insulator if a photoexcited metallic state with $\sigma_\text{D}\neq 0$ is achieved before applying an ultrashort subcycle pulse (see Sec.~S3 in Supplemental Material~\cite{Supplement}).
+However, in this case, UO does not appear (see Appendix~\ref{Ab}).
+Moreover, it is also possible to induce SEC in a Mott insulator if a photoexcited metallic state with $\sigma_\text{D}\neq 0$ is achieved before applying an ultrashort subcycle pulse (see Appendix~\ref{Ac}).